 Why should we grow food for our loved ones?

-The main causes of nutrient loss are growing foods in soil that is depleted in nutrients, cultivating fast-growing varieties that are harvested before maturity, as well as the “dilution effect” – a phenomenon where the larger the fruit and the more produce the plant itself yields, the less protein, amino acids, minerals, and vitamins are available in the harvested food.
-Sadly, the average vegetable purchased in the supermarket today contains anywhere from 5% to 40% less nutrition.
+The leading cause of nutrient loss is growing foods in poor soils and harvesting them before maturity.
+The “dilution effect” is a phenomenon where the bigger the fruit and the more crop the plant yields, the less protein, amino acids, minerals, and vitamins are present in them.

-When we grow our food, however, we have much more control over the process.
-We can enrich the soil with organic matter, we can harvest food when it reaches peak maturity, and we can choose to grow cultivars that give us the most nutritional bang for our buck.”
+However, when we grow our food, we ultimately control the process.
+We can enrich the soil with organic matter, harvest food when it reaches peak maturity, and choose to grow cultivars that give us the most nutritional bang for our buck.